Scottish Premiership 2023/24: Kris Boyd and Chris Sutton's league predictions

 The 2023/24 Scottish Premiership season promises to be another intriguing one and Sky Sports pundits Kris Boyd and Chris Sutton have predicted where each side will finish...

-It once again looks to be between the choice of two sides for the title, but there is plenty at stake for all the Scottish Premiership sides.
+It once again looks to be between the choice of two teams for the title, but there is plenty at stake for all the Scottish Premiership clubs.

 There is the battle for the top six and European football and who will be the team to drop into the Championship come the end of the season?